 This may be too confronting and intense to do on your own.
 If you, however, have been working on your healing journey for years and want to tackle minor, less traumatic situations from the past, it is completely safe to do so on your own.

-Just like with every self help method, also EFT tapping does not take away all you pain and struggles within one session.
+Just like with every self-help method, also EFT tapping does not take away all your pain and struggles within one session.
 You need to practice EFT tapping consistently in order to feel its effects.

 There is no specific guideline on how often you should tap.
-As it isn’t harmful for your health, you can tap as often as you like.
+As it isn’t harmful to your health, you can tap as often as you like.

 You could start to tap once a day for 10-15 minutes per session.
 Or you could do 3 minor tapping sessions throughout the day.
 In the end, you should find a frequency that fits your schedule and is able to maintain in the long run.